Sylius/Docker/README.md

 www-data@<container_id>:~/sylius$ yarn glup
 ```

 This will create the project in your local sylius folder.
-After the first run you can just use
+You can then comment out the commands in ```01-create-project.sh```
+and run the following
 ```make up```